Dr Carolyn Philpott

 |Fax||+61 3 6226 7333|

-Dr Philpott holds the fulltime position of Early Career Development Fellowship (teaching and research) at the University of Tasmania Conservatorium of Music.
-She teaches a range of undergraduate and postgraduate units within the fields of music history, music theory and musicology, across both classical and contemporary music programs.
-Her PhD dissertation, completed in 2010, focused on the projection of an Australian identity in the music and persona of expatriate composer Malcolm Williamson and she has published several articles related to this research, including “The Master and the Media: Malcolm Williamson in the Press” for the book Musical Islands: Exploring Connections Between Music, Place and Research, published by Cambridge Scholars Publishing (2009).
-She contributed to the entry on Williamson in the most recent edition of Die Musik in Geschichte und Gegenwart (2007) and has also published book reviews and an article on Peter Sculthorpe’s musical response to social injustice in his String Quartet No. 14 for Context: Journal of Music Research (2004).
+Dr Carolyn Philpott is a lecturer in music theory and musicology at the University of Tasmania's Conservatorium of Music within the Tasmanian College of the Arts.
+She teaches a range of undergraduate and postgraduate units across both classical and contemporary music programs and is a supervisor within the Conservatorium's Honours and Higher Degree by Research programs.
+Her PhD dissertation, completed in 2010, focused on the projection of an Australian identity in the music and persona of expatriate composer Malcolm Williamson and she has published several articles related to this research, including "Sacrificing a Symphony: Malcolm Williamson's protest against the Franklin Dam and the implications for the world's first 'transcontinental' symphony" in Social Alternatives: Music, Politics and Environment (2014) and the chapter "The Master and the Media: Malcolm Williamson in the Press" in the book Musical Islands: Exploring Connections Between Music, Place and Research, published by Cambridge Scholars Publishing (2009).
+She has contributed to the entries on Williamson in the most recent editions of Die Musik in Geschichte und Gegenwart (2007) and Grove Music Online (Oxford Music Online, forthcoming 2014) and has also published book reviews and an article on Peter Sculthorpe's musical response to social injustice and representation of the Tasmanian landscape in his String Quartet No. 14 for Context: Journal of Music Research (2004).